See also: Yamaha’s Tenere

 In Europe Yamaha’s Dakar-inspired Tenere has long been the definitive bike for desert travels.
 In the mid-1980s I rode the original kickstart XT600 Tenere across the Sahara to Dakar (right), and a year or two later I rode the electric-start 1VJ model (below) around southern Algeria.

-As a comparison, you may like the read a report on a BMW F650GS SE which I used for a similar Morocco trip from 2012, as well as G650 Xcountry I rode in 2014 and a CB500X in 2015.
-I make several comparisons with the XTZ.
+As a comparison, you may like the read a report on an XR650L, a BMW F650GS SE which I used for a similar Morocco trip from 2012, as well as G650 Xcountry I rode in 2014, a CB500X in 2015, a Husky 701 in 2016 and a WR250R in 2017.
+I make several comparisons with the Tenere.

 - For my detailed review of the Touratech Zega Flex panniers I used, click this.

 - For my detailed review of the Airoh TR1 helmet I wore, click this.